 Coronavirus Pandemic-Related Impacts On New York Real Estate Market

 Living in what many consider the U.S. epicenter for the coronavirus pandemic, residents of New York City and the surrounding areas continue to be subject to stay home orders.
 Fortunately, efforts at social distancing have been successful in flattening the curve and reducing the number of cases.
 As a result, businesses are beginning to open on a limited basis and people have started venturing out, eager to resume their pre-pandemic activities.
 For some, this means buying or selling real estate.
-If you are in the market, our Bronx & New Rochelle real estate attorneys offer some perspective on the situation and trends you will want to be aware of.
+If you are in the market, our Bronx & Westchester real estate attorneys offer some perspective on the situation and trends you will want to be aware of.

 Considering Making A Move?